0

 The Mac Arthur Bridge continues to be the vital railroad link connecting west to east for a large number of commodities, and bulk cargo.

-Text imported from Wikipedia article "MacArthur Bridge (St. Louis)" and modified on 23 July 2019 under the CC-BY-SA 3.0 license.
+Text imported from Wikipedia article "MacArthur Bridge (St. Louis)" and modified on July 23, 2019 according to the CC-BY-SA 4.0 International license.

 Participants